AUBH-Capstone-Project-2024-2025/.github/profile/README.md

-# Development of an IoT-Enabled Smart Energy Meter for Energy Consumption Monitoring
+# Power Analytics and Consumption Evaluator (PACE): An IoT-based Power Meter and Controller

 ## Done by:
 - Amr Osman